t0mm0/dfp/replit.md

 - July 03, 2025.
 Removed all random stock images and "rhythms of resistance" references
 - July 03, 2025.
 Enhanced About page with content from uploaded HTML file including code of conduct
 - July 03, 2025.
 Maintained existing audio engine functionality as requested by user
+- July 03, 2025.
+Updated logo to new transparent version (logo-removebg-preview_1751573624346.png)
+- July 03, 2025.
+Fixed tune accuracy by reading uploaded tune files and adding authentic breaks for Stolen and Wolf tunes
+- July 03, 2025.
+Updated pattern visualizer to show beats in rows of 16 with 1-16 numbering format
+- July 03, 2025.
+Fixed TypeScript interface to allow proper pattern indexing with string keys

 ## User Preferences